reorx/blog/content/posts/20220419 A look into Heptabase split writing experience/index.md

 It's a shock to me how easy and intuitive it could be in Heptabase to create a workspace and focus on writing.
 I believe anybody with note-taking experience could learn something from Heptabase's design.

-Obsidian is still the best PKM tool to me, I will create a plugin to achieve a similar workflow in Obsidian, possibly by creating a special pane that can add and show notes in an accordion.
+Obsidian is still the best PKM tool for me.
+I'm going to create a plugin to achieve a similar workflow in Obsidian, possibly by creating a special pane that can add and show notes in an accordion.
 Stay tuned for the updates.